-You are Batman in this game where your object is to make the way trough Gotham City to look for your friends.
-Look out for all the enemies and the obstacles.
+You are Batman in this fun online game where your object is to make the way trough Gotham City to look for your friends.
+In Gotham City Rush you need to look out for all the enemies and the obstacles.
 Be quick before it's too late too save Batmans friends!
 Have Fun!

-Do you have few minutes on hand, and want to something fun, and do you also enjoy to play a fun internet browser game?
+Do you have few minutes on hand, and want to something fun, and do you also enjoy to play a fun online games?
 If you are in the same mood as us today, then you probably would like to play the free Gotham City Rush game online right now.
 Am I right? ;)

-Use the direction keys to play this game.
+Use the direction keys to play this free online game.
 P key for pause, if you need a short break.

 According to WikiPiedia there are many fun facts to learn about Gotham City.
 This is a fictional American city appearing in American comic books published by DC Comics, best known as the home of Batman.
 Batman's place of residence was first identified as Gotham City in Batman #4 (Winter 1940).
 The city is located in the Northeastern United States, in close proximity to Metropolis, with the majority of DC Comics references placing Gotham City specifically in New Jersey.
 Cities such as New York City and Chicago have also influenced the look and feel of Gotham over the years.
 The city is frequently depicted to be within driving distance of Metropolis, the home of Superman.
 The distance between Gotham and Metropolis has varied greatly over the years, with depictions of the two ranging from being hundreds of miles apart to Gotham and Metropolis being shown as twin cities on opposite sides of Delaware Bay, with Gotham City in New Jersey and Metropolis in Delaware.
 A common theme in stories set in Gotham is the rampant and recurring corruption within the city's civil authorities and infrastructure, most notably within the Gotham City Police Department.